-From ready-to-start state, the module can be driven to full power state by applying a high state to the ON_OFF pin.
+From ready-to-start state, the module can be driven to full power state through a low-high-low pulse on the ON_OFF pin.

 Once transition to full power state is complete, Ok-To-Send message \$PSRF150,13E is sent out by the module (refer to chapter 10).